(Ernest) Clement Clarke

 Ernest Clement was born in 1886, while the family was living at 24 Edwards Tce, St John Cardiff.
 We've been unable to find a birth registry entry.

 20 May 1886 appears very likely to have been his birth-date.
+The choice of 20 May reflects what limited military records Anne has found.

 Early on, we'd interpolated from the baptism and 1891 and 1901 Census information that he was probably born in April or May of 1886.
 In March 2009, Anne discovered his service record with the Royal Marines.
 This disclosed a birthdate of 20 May.
 It said 1884, but that's less likely to be reliable than the other sources.